openSUSE/news-o-o/_posts/2011-03-12-opensuse-weekly-news-issue-166-is-out.markdown

 **Party time!**

-We have a continuous virtual party FigureÂ 1, Party time on second life for openSUSE 11.4 going on on [Second Life](http://lizards.opensuse.org/2011/02/03/join-us-for-the-first-virtual-launch-party-opensuse-11-4/), you can find pictures [here](http://picasaweb.google.com/friedmann.bruno/VirtualLaunchPartyMarch10th?feat=directlink).
+We have a continuous virtual party FigureÂ 1, â€œParty time on second life for openSUSE 11.4â€ going on on [Second Life](http://lizards.opensuse.org/2011/02/03/join-us-for-the-first-virtual-launch-party-opensuse-11-4/), you can find pictures [here](http://picasaweb.google.com/friedmann.bruno/VirtualLaunchPartyMarch10th?feat=directlink).
 Even if the virtual release party is (almost) over by now, you can still
       visit the openSUSE area in Second Life!

 For those preferring Real Life over Second Life, there will be [Launch Parties](http://en.opensuse.org/openSUSE:Launch_parties_11.4) around the
-      world and it™s certainly not too late to organize your own!
+      world and itâ€™s certainly not too late to organize your own!

 _The numbers_

 But the above is all talk (and party).
-What counts are the numbers “ and they are big.
+What counts are the numbers â€“ and they are big.
 To
-      just talk about the number of downloads via [software.opensuse.org](http://software.opensuse.org/114/en) we™ve almost doubled the numbers of downloads in the first 24 hours compared to our [previous 11.3
+      just talk about the number of downloads via [software.opensuse.org](http://software.opensuse.org/114/en) weâ€™ve almost doubled the numbers of downloads in the first 24 hours compared to our [previous 11.3
-        release](https://news.opensuse.org/2010/07/16/opensuse-11-3-launch-information/)!
+        release](http://news.opensuse.org/2010/07/16/opensuse-11-3-launch-information/)!
 Well over 90.000 downloads from our website with another 12 thousand via
       Bittorrent in one day is quite impressive.

-**Not perfectly accurate, but¦**
+**Not perfectly accurate, butâ€¦**

 Since each mirror site uses different ways of measuring, we cannot give an 100% reliable
       number of total downloads of openSUSE 11.4 but we can point out some numbers and give examples from our more than 80 mirrors.
-The [Hungary mirror at Integrity.hu](https://news.opensuse.org/2011/03/12/opensuse-11-4-made-a-splash/roxen.integrity.hu) reported 220 GB distributed using http and additionally 400 GB via torrents.
-The [American mirror at temple.edu](https://news.opensuse.org/2011/03/12/opensuse-11-4-made-a-splash/mirror.cst.temple.edu) had 460 GB on Thursday.
-The [Swiss switch.ch](https://news.opensuse.org/2011/03/12/opensuse-11-4-made-a-splash/mirror.switch.ch) distributed 1329 GB of data and the [German mirrors from rwth-aachen](https://news.opensuse.org/2011/03/12/opensuse-11-4-made-a-splash/rwth-aachen.de) distributed at peak time 5 gbit/sec and additionally 60
+The [Hungary mirror at Integrity.hu](http://news.opensuse.org/2011/03/12/opensuse-11-4-made-a-splash/roxen.integrity.hu) reported 220 GB distributed using http and additionally 400 GB via torrents.
+The [American mirror at temple.edu](http://news.opensuse.org/2011/03/12/opensuse-11-4-made-a-splash/mirror.cst.temple.edu) had 460 GB on Thursday.
+The [Swiss switch.ch](http://news.opensuse.org/2011/03/12/opensuse-11-4-made-a-splash/mirror.switch.ch) distributed 1329 GB of data and the [German mirrors from rwth-aachen](http://news.opensuse.org/2011/03/12/opensuse-11-4-made-a-splash/rwth-aachen.de) distributed at peak time 5 gbit/sec and additionally 60
       MB/sec of torrent data.

 [SUSE Studio](http://susestudio.com/) offers another great way of
-      getting a openSUSE 11.4 image “ and well over 1000 people have already used this.
+      getting a openSUSE 11.4 image â€“ and well over 1000 people have already used this.

 **download.opensuse.org**